Danny Wiseman: Personal

 Wiseman started his own signature line of bowling and casual shirts called DWGEAR Clothing found on his website.
 He is a fan of IRL, NASCAR and NHRA and Formula One auto racing, as well as heavy metal and alternative music.
 Wiseman also hosts an annual Youth Scholarship Tournament each October, from which over $190,000 was distributed in its first 8 years to youth bowlers for their further education.
 Youth bowlers have traveled from nine states to participate in this event.

+In August 1998, Wiseman underwent laser eye surgery to mitigate his vision issues.
+He saw this as a personal benefit as he didn't have to wear glasses or contacts afterwards.

 A fan of the Baltimore Orioles, Wiseman was in the stands and caught Adam Jones' game-winning home run ball in the 11th inning of opening day, 2018.
 On June 30, 2018, the two met in person for an exchange.
 Wiseman had Jones sign the baseball, and gave Jones a signed bowling ball in return.

 Wiseman has also worked with Jeff Gordon (NASCAR), Ray Lewis (Baltimore Ravens), and other sports stars on their bowling charity events through the years.